jeroendesloovere/fork-cms-module-formbuilder-upload-field/README.md

 # Fork CMS FormBuilder module + upload-field

-> The Core Fork CMS FormBuilder does not have "file or image upload field".
-> This module has this field.
+> This is a copy of the [original Fork CMS FormBuilder](https://github.com/forkcms/forkcms), but in this one you can add "file or image-upload" field.

+Notes:
+* Uploading files has a potential security risk!
+Use at own risk.
+* The Fork CMS community is talking about integrating a secure field upload functionality.
+But as of speaking (31/03/2016), it doesn't exist in the core.

 ## Documentation